Condensation of random walks and the Wulff crystal

 We start with the lower bound on the diameter.
-We require the following estimate.
-Let $R^\square_t$ denote the smallest $d$-dimensional cuboid containing $R_t$.
+We require the following standard estimate.
+Let $R^\square_t$ denote the smallest $d$-dimensional box containing $R_t$.
 For $1\le i \le d$, let $J^i_t$ denote the length of the projection of $R^\square_t$ (or equivalently $R_t$) onto the $i$th coordinate axis.

 \begin{lem} We have

 \end{lem}